Planning your book is a complex subject.

 - How soon do I need to bring in a crisis or a new development?

 The essential queries arise as I progress.
 No need to try and anticipate them all.
+And I then add extra depth and detail in the revising process (see Blog 6).

 So there is no need to be intimidated by the idea of starting a new work.
 If the detailed planning method suits you, and is your way of getting to grips with the whole thing, then fine.